d-herz/breaking-bad-quotes-client/README.md

 <h3 align="left">About this project:</h3>
 <p align="left">
-This is the client-side page for my Breaking Bad Quotes API!
-When you click the 'Get Random Quote' button, a random quote from the hit AMC show "Breaking Bad" will be pulled from my database and displayed for your amusement!
+This is the client-side page for my "Breaking Bad Quotes!"
+API.
+When you click the 'Get Random Quote' button, a random quote from "Breaking Bad" is pulled from the "Quotes" database and displayed along with a picture of the quoted character.
 </p>

 <p align="left">